premklp16/insurance-policy-query-system/README.md

-# Professional Insurance Policy Semantic Search & Retrieval System
+# Insurance Policy Semantic Search & Retrieval System

 A complete full-stack semantic search application designed to parse, clean, and retrieve highly relevant policy clauses from insurance agreements.
 Built using a local **Sentence Transformers** model (`all-MiniLM-L6-v2`), **NumPy**, and **Scikit-learn** for dense cosine similarity matching, with a **FastAPI** backend and **React** (Vite + Tailwind CSS) frontend.

-This project demonstrates a production-grade document search and retrieval pipeline *without* relying on complex cloud-based vector databases, LangChain, or external LLM API endpoints.
+This project demonstrates a robust, modern document search and retrieval pipeline *without* relying on complex cloud-based vector databases, LangChain, or external LLM API endpoints.

 ![Application Interface](./screenshot.png)

+### 💡 How It Works
+1. **Upload**: Upload an insurance policy PDF.
+2. **Index**: The system extracts, cleans, and indexes the document.
+3. **Search**: Submit a natural language search query.
+4. **Retrieve**: The most relevant policy clause is retrieved and highlighted.

 ---